Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/using-links.md

 **Different Page**

-To link to a content section on a different Hornbill docs page, either within the same book, or in a different book entirely, you need to add the hash anchor link to the end of the root-relevant URL, as so:
+To link to a section of content on a different Hornbill docs page, either within the same book or in a different book entirely, you need to add the hash anchor link to the end of the root-relevant URL, as so:

 ```md
 [Markdown Headings](/hdoc-guide/hdocbook/markdown#headings)